 Selling your textbooks online is a smart way to stretch your budget and save money on schooling.
 When your next semester is ending, use the above tips to get the best buyback rates!

 Now that your books are taken care of and summer is on the way, why not protect your most important belongings?
-GradGuard is one of the leading renters insurance companies on the market and prides themselves on catering directing to students with their student endorsement.
+GradGuard is one of the leading renters insurance companies on the market and prides itself on catering directing to students with their student endorsement.
 GradGuard provides worldwide personal property coverage for college students!
 So whether you’re traveling to another country this summer or just going to another state with your family, consider being covered by GradGuard today!

 Author bio: Woody Hunt, VP of Marketplace